erebe/personal-server/README.md

 wstunnel -u --udpTimeout=-1 -L 1995:127.0.0.1:995 -v ws://ws.erebe.eu
 # in your wg0.conf point the peer address to 127.0.0.1:995 instead of domain.name
 ```
-On the server, the only specifity are on the ingress.
+On the server, the only specificity are on the ingress.

 ```yaml
 apiVersion: apps/v1